Dpbm/quantum/readme.md

 ## Run Code

-The run the code make sure that You have installed:
+To run the code make sure that You have installed:

 * [python](https://www.python.org/)
 * [pip](https://pip.pypa.io/en/stable/installation/)